jamesturk/django-markupfield/README.rst

 ------------

-django-markupfield depends on a relatively current version of Django (tested with 1.3-1.4, may work with 1.2 but not guaranteed) and libraries for whichever markup options you wish to include.
+django-markupfield depends on a relatively current version of Django (tested with 1.4-1.7, may work with earlier versions but not guaranteed) and libraries for whichever markup options you wish to include.